hibbitts-design/hibbitts-design-org-learn/pages/02.coursehub/01.benefits/docs.md

 * 'Chromeless' option for embedding Hub pages within other systems
 * Local desktop editing of content, using the tool of your choice
 * Ability to optimize authoring workflow during a course
-* Use of open and collaborative tools like GitHub, GitBook, etc.
+* Use of open and collaborative tools like GitHub, GitLab, GitBook, etc.
 * Course content in Markdown is easily reusable in other contexts